Hybe's new music label kicks off global audition to incubate BTS wannabes

 Since the audition is set to take place online, applicants are required to submit applications along with their photos and videos to the agency's official website.

-More detailed information related to the audition can be found at the company's website and on its social media, the agency said.
+More detailed information related to the audition can be found on the company's website and social media, the agency said.

-Ms Min joined Hybe in 2019 and served as chief branding officer for the company.

-Having started her career at S.M.
-Entertainment in 2002 as a graphic designer, she served as a creative director and board member at the entertainment firm before joining BTS' agency.
+She started her career at S.M.
+Entertainment in 2002 as a graphic designer and served as a creative director and board member at the entertainment firm before joining BTS' agency.

 She directed their concepts for each album, from fashion choices to posters.